rownd/ios/README.md

 ### Rownd.requestSignIn() -> Void
 Opens the Rownd sign-in dialog for authentication.

+### Rownd.requestSignIn(RowndSignInOptions(postSignInRedirect: "https://my-domain.com")) -> Void
+Opens the Rownd sign-in dialog for authentication, as above.
+When the user completes the authentication challenge via email or SMS, they'll be redirected to the URL set for `postSignInRedirect`.
+If this is a [Universal Link](https://developer.apple.com/ios/universal-links/), it will redirect the user back to your app.

 ### Rownd.requestSignIn(with: RowndSignInHint) -> Void
 Requests a sign-in, but with a specific authentication provider (e.g., Sign in with Apple).
 Rownd treats this information as a hint.
 If the specified authentication provider is enabled within your Rownd app configuration, it will be honored.
 If not, Rownd will fall back to the default flow.